rinodipaola15/algorithms-specialization/README.md

 Open the repository folder in **Visual Studio Code** and:

 1. Open the specific `Main` class file you want to run (e.g., `MainSorting.java` for sorting algorithms).
-2. At the top of `MainSorting.java`, you'll find:
+2. At the top of `MainSorting.java`, you'll typically find a configuration like:

    ```java
    private static final String SORTING_ALGORITHM = "MergeSort";